CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/concurrency/semaphores/queue-settings.md

 ## Summary

-The `QueueSettings` data type represent the settings used to configure a [Semaphore's][Semaphore] queue.
+The `QueueSettings` data type represents the settings used to configure a [Semaphore's][Semaphore] queue.

 | | |
 |-|-|